juliajespersdotter/fed21-realtime-pvp-game/README.md

 #### Basic requirements

-- Use Node.js, Express, Socket.io and MongoDB
+- Use Node.js, Express, and Socket.io.
-- Version control using git
+- Version control using git.
-- Deploy to Heroku
+- Deploy to Heroku.
-- Users must be allowed to fill in their username / nickname
+- Users must be allowed to fill in their username / nickname.
-- All calculation regardin scores should be done on the server side
+- All calculation regarding scores should be done on the server side.
-- Show timer and latest reaction time and the opponent's latest reaction time
+- Show timer and latest reaction time and the opponent's latest reaction time.
-- Several games should be able to run simultaneously
+- Several games should be able to run simultaneously.
 - When a player connects, “Waiting for another player…” or similar message should appear.
-As soon as two players are connected, a round starts
+As soon as two players are connected, a round starts.

 #### The game must follow this structure: